cglouch/snakefish/README.md

 ## Chess engine basics

-There are three main components to a chess engine:
+There are four main components to a chess engine:

 - Board representation
+- Move generation
 - Evaluation
 - Search